jyemin/mongo-java-driver/docs/reference/content/driver-reactive/getting-started/quick-start.md

 Use [`MongoClients.create()`]({{< apiref "com/mongodb/reactivestreams/client/MongoClients.html">}}) to make a connection to a running MongoDB instance.

-The `MongoClient` instance represents a pool of connections to the database; you will only need one instance of class `MongoClient` even with multiple threads.
+The `MongoClient` instance represents a pool of connections to the database; you will only need one instance of class `MongoClient` even with concurrent operations threads.

 {{% note class="important" %}}